judgels/judgels/docs/operator/uriel/module.rst

 Registration
 ------------

-Allows public users to register the contest.
+Allows public users to register to the contest.

 Configurations
 **************